pakyjr/Beezz-iOS/README.md

 ![PreviewBeezzzGithub](https://github.com/user-attachments/assets/abe26c4d-54c0-40db-91b8-e82313879e75)

 ## Project Overview
-Beezz is an intelligent hive monitoring system that analyzes sound frequencies produced by bees to provide real-time insights into hive conditions.
+Beezzz is an intelligent hive monitoring system that analyzes sound frequencies produced by bees to provide real-time insights into hive conditions.
 Using a hardware device equipped with a microphone and an iOS app developed in Swift, the system automatically identifies different hive states and sends timely notifications to beekeepers.

 ## Features
 - **Sound Analysis**: Advanced algorithms analyze bee sounds to detect hive status, including swarming alerts and anomaly detection